FourtyThree43/simple_shell/shell_practice/0x01-shell/simple_shell.1.md

 # DESCRIPTION

 This is a simple UNIX command line interpreter that is capable of executing basic commands and scripts.
-It was written as part of a Holberton School project.
+It was written as part of a ALX School project.

 # OPTIONS